Yuzhen11/More_Effective_Cpp/ch3_exceptions.md

 ## Item 11: Prevent exceptions from leaving destructors

-Two situations a constructor is called.
+Two situations a destructor is called.

 1. when an object is destroyed under "normal" conditions, e.g., when it goes out of scope or is explicitly deleted.
 2. when an object is destroyed by the exception-handling mechanism during the stack-unwinding part of exception propagation.